parsampsh/adminx/doc/00_general_configuration.md

 <img src="/doc/images/userinfo.png" />

 ## Super user
-There is a important thing in admin panels: The manager or Super user.
+There is an important thing in admin panels: The manager or Super user.

-Super user is a user that can do everything!
+Super user is an user that can do everything!

 To determine that who is super user in Adminx, you should use `super_user` method: